swcarpentry/r-novice-gapminder/01-rstudio-intro.md

 Not only did the command not work, but we created a new variable, `list`, which stored the results of the `ls` command.

+> #### Tip: Warnings vs. Errors {.callout}
+>
+> Pay attention when R does something unexpected!
+Errors, like above,
+> are thrown when R cannot proceed with a calculation.
+Warnings on the
+> other hand usually mean that the function has run, but it probably
+> hasn't worked as expected.
+>
+> In both cases, the message that R prints out usually give you clues
+> how to fix a problem.
+>

 > #### Challenge 1 {.challenge}
 >
 > Draw diagrams showing what variables refer to what values after each